gabetucker2/gostack/documentation/benchmark.md

 There is a performance tradeoff in using ***gostack*** over ***native Go***.
 Thus, optimization will be the main focus of updates in future releases.

-This tradeoff is especially apparent when performing basic tasks, and the tradeoff exponentially alleviates as tasks become more complicated.
+This tradeoff is especially apparent when performing basic tasks, and the tradeoff seemingly alleviates as tasks become more complicated, although we will perform more benchmark tests in the future.

 > My sample task: 123 *(gostack is this many times slower than native Go at doing this)*